 Option 3: Swap the breakfast photo-op for a day visit!

 The giraffes seen at Giraffe Manor actually stay at the Giraffe Centre.
 They are free to amble between the Manor and the Centre, and they know the time schedule of feedings between the two locations extremely well – they show up each day like clockwork.

 Due to the property’s popularity and generally full occupancy, travelers who are not staying at Giraffe Manor cannot just turn up for the breakfasts or afternoon teas.
 However, the Giraffe Centre is open to the public daily, and guests can stroke and feed the giraffes from raised platforms.

 An excellent alternative is the seriously stylish, Eden Nairobi, located close to Nairobi National Park and the Giraffe Centre.
 So if you are unable to stay at Giraffe Manor but would still like to experience some interaction with the giraffes, this is a very reasonable option.

-That said, here at Yellow Zebra we’ll try our best to find suitable availability for anyone who favours Option 1 or 2!
+That said, here at Yellow Zebra, we’ll try our best to find suitable availability for anyone who favors Option 1 or 2!
 If you are interested in visiting Giraffe Manor or learning more about the experiences on offer, just contact our experts or send us an email at firstname.lastname@example.org